-The ACT Now Family Engagement Toolkit, which incorporates the principles of ISBE's Family Engagement Framework, as well as the National PTA's Center for Family Engagement Framework, supports schools' family engagement work and includes evidence-based, research-driven practices to increase engagement.
-60 Additionally, ACT Now has developed multiple family engagement trainings that: define what high-quality family engagement looks like; analyze current family engagement practices; and explore new opportunities and strategies.
+The ACT Now Family Engagement Toolkit, which incorporates the principles of ISBE's Family Engagement Framework, as well as the National PTA's Center for Family Engagement Framework, supports schools' family engagement work and includes evidence-based, researchdriven practices to increase engagement.57 Additionally, ACT Now has developed multiple family engagement trainings that: define what high-quality family engagement looks like; analyze current family engagement practices; and explore new opportunities and strategies.
 These trainings incorporate dedicated time for attendees to draft family engagement goals and establish a system for ongoing family engagement.

 Family liaisons can be a significant asset for building school-family relationships.
-As family members themselves, they may be able to develop trusting relationships more quickly with other family members, as well as offer specific assistance.
-Many program providers are working to connect more consistently, and more deeply, with families and engage them in their organization's work (such as OST for youth, financial literacy work, immigration services and support, etc.).
+As family members themselves, they may be able to develop trusting relationships more quickly with other family members, as well as offer specific assistance.58 Many program providers are working to connect more consistently, and more deeply, with families and engage them in their organization's work (such as OST for youth, financial literacy work, immigration services and support, etc.).
 ACT Now has hosted community schools trainings that touch upon this topic and allow providers to share best practices and experiences working with families.

-Engagement means more than attending programs and activities; families should have a voice in the collaborative decision-making processes.
+Engagement means more than attending programs and activities; families should have a voice in collaborative decision-making processes.
 Family presence on the school-based advisory committee, as well as any district-level advisory committees, will be a requirement for all schools served by the grant that ACT Now will assist with.
 We will also add involved family members to the statewide Steering Committee.

 ACT Now will assist districts with identifying family needs through needs assessments and asset mapping trainings and supports.
-For example, transportation tends to be a barrier for rural families to participate in programs.
-ACT Now will provide strategies to the community schools coordinator on how to increase engagement (e.g., organizing carpools, hosting virtual options, varying meeting places, and combining events to maximize families' time spent at the school).
 The community schools coordinator will organize parent/guardian workshops, family and community events, and other activities and services to help build positive connections between the school and parents/guardians as well as the surrounding community.
 Family nights to support academic learning will allow teachers to share with parents what their students are working on, and parent/guardian workshops will help parents support their children's schoolwork at home.
-Families will be invited to the community, building relationships with school staff, program staff, and each other.
+Families will be invited into the community, building relationships with school staff, program staff, and each other.
 Partnerships with organizations like Community Organizing and Family Issues (COFI) can offer parents deeper connections to the school as they develop their skills to advocate for their needs and become leaders.
 Programs such as the Parent Mentor Program, through the Parent Engagement Institute, offer parents (largely Latina and Black mothers) a structured volunteering program that leads to deep engagement in the schools, a path to employment, and the development of leadership skills.
 Coordinators will also help connect adult family members to adult education opportunities in the surrounding community as needed, and/or bring classes into the school building such as GED, computer skills, and ELL classes.

 Parents and guardians, as the adults often "most in control over the ACEs a child may experience," may benefit from learning about ACEs (Adverse Childhood Experiences) and their long-term effects.
-Screening may be offered to determine parents' own ACE history and access to mental health resources made available.62 health, or adult education.
+Screening may be offered to determine parents' own ACE history and access to mental health resources made available.59

+The community school coordinator will help facilitate referrals for families and connect them with resources as specific needs arise, such as housing, transportation, mental health, or adult education.
 This may involve sharing resources directly and/or connecting families with the appropriate person on the school staff, such as a counselor or social worker.
-Families that may be reluctant to reach out to community agencies may feel more comfortable when that connection is facilitated by a trusted member of the community schools' staff.
-In rural areas, social support services can often be far away and unfamiliar.
-By regularly bringing these services to the school, families can build trust with social support programs and access them more easily.
+Some families that may be reluctant to reach out to community agencies may feel more comfortable when that connection is facilitated by a trusted member of the community schools' staff.